 You might require medications to shrink an enlarged prostate gland, antibiotics for urinary tract infections, or shock wave therapy to break up kidney or bladder stones.
 In some cases, watchful waiting is the right option for blood in your urine.

-If you’re at risk of or show signs of blood in urine, schedule an appointment by phone or online with Aloha Urology as soon as possible.
+If you’re at risk of or show signs of blood in urine, schedule an appointment by phone with Aloha Urology as soon as possible.